Altinity/parquet-regression/parquetify/README.md

     }
 ```

-Where `name` is a name of the column, `required` in `schemType` indicates that there are no null values allowed for this field.
+- Where `name` is a name of the column.
+- `required` in `schemType` indicates that there are no null values allowed for this field.
-`physicalType` is the actual physical type of the column, `logicalType` is the logical type of the column.
-In order to
+- `physicalType` is the actual physical type of the column, `logicalType` is the logical type of the column.
-insert data into the column, you need to provide the `data` field with an array of values.
+- In order to insert data into the column, you need to provide the `data` field with an array of values.

-The idea here is that you can specify only `physicalType` and you will get the column with the INT32 physical type and logical type `NONE`.
+The way Parquet works you can specify only `physicalType` and you will get the column with the INT32 physical type and logical type `NONE`.
 But only specifying `logicalType` will not work.

 ```json